georgwallisch/gwpgen/README.md

-# gwpgen
+# gwpgen.py

-**gwpgen** is an entropy-driven, cryptographically sound password generator written in Python.
+**gwpgen.py** is an entropy-driven, cryptographically sound password generator written in Python.

 It generates strong random passwords using the operating system's